Jabberwocky: Lexicon

 Many of the words in the poem are playful nonce words of Carroll's own invention, without intended explicit meaning.
-When Alice has finished reading the poem she gives her impressions:
+When Alice has finished reading the poem, she gives her impressions:

 "It seems very pretty," she said when she had finished it, "but it's rather hard to understand!"
 (You see she didn't like to confess, even to herself, that she couldn't make it out at all.)
 "Somehow it seems to fill my head with ideas—only I don't exactly know what they are!
 However, somebody killed something: that's clear, at any rate."

 This may reflect Carroll's intention for his readership; the poem is, after all, part of a dream.
-In later writings he discussed some of his lexicon, commenting that he did not know the specific meanings or sources of some of the words; the linguistic ambiguity and uncertainty throughout both the book and the poem may largely be the point.
+In later writings, he discussed some of his lexicon, commenting that he did not know the specific meanings or sources of some of the words; the linguistic ambiguity and uncertainty throughout both the book and the poem may largely be the point.

-In Through the Looking-Glass, the character of Humpty Dumpty, in response to Alice's request, explains to her the non-sense words from the first stanza of the poem, but Carroll's personal commentary on several of the words differ from Humpty Dumpty's.
+In Through the Looking-Glass, the character of Humpty Dumpty, in response to Alice's request, explains to her the nonsense words from the first stanza of the poem, but Carroll's personal commentary on several of the words differ from Humpty Dumpty's.
 For example, following the poem, a "rath" is described by Humpty Dumpty as "a sort of green pig".
 Carroll's notes for the original in Mischmasch suggest a "rath" is "a species of Badger" that "lived chiefly on cheese" and had smooth white hair, long hind legs, and short horns like a stag.
 The appendices to certain Looking Glass editions state that the creature is "a species of land turtle" that lived on swallows and oysters.
 Later critics added their own interpretations of the lexicon, often without reference to Carroll's own contextual commentary.
 An extended analysis of the poem and Carroll's commentary is given in the book The Annotated Alice by Martin Gardner.